The Division of Helium Operations

 The Engineering and Technical Support Team plans and coordinates engineering work involving subsurface maintenance of withdrawal and helium storage wells including need and method of redrilling or cleanout work, treatment of wells with chemicals, prevention of water encroachment, control of movement of stored helium, and other engineering operations related to the underground storage of helium.

-The Gasfield and Pipeline Operations Team manages the 450 mile long Federal Crude Helium Pipeline System originating from Cliffside Gas Field outside of Amarillo, Texas, and terminating in Bushton, Kansas.
+The Gasfield and Pipeline Operations Team manages the 425 mile long Federal Crude Helium Pipeline System originating from Cliffside Gas Field outside of Amarillo, Texas, and terminating in Bushton, Kansas.
 The pipeline is owned by the Federal Government and managed and operated by the Bureau of Land Management.
-The Team is responsible for the day-to-day operations of approximately 30 high-pressure gas storage and gas production wells, nearly 600 miles of gas transmission pipelines, 20 gas metering stations, compressors, buildings, grounds, roads, pipeline rights-of-way, heavy equipment, and truck maintenance.
-Other operations include welding, gas measurement, and analysis, cathodic protection, carpentry, and heavy equipment operations.
+The Team is responsible for the day-to-day operations of approximately 30 gas storage wells (23 in active gas production), nearly XXX miles of reservoir well gathering lines, a satellite linked gas metering system, customer custody gas sample collection system and analysis program, corrosion protection ground beds, compressors, buildings, grounds, roads, pipeline rights-of-way, heavy equipment maintenance.
+Other operations include welding, response to "on-calls" (pipeline safety), carpentry, and heavy equipment operations.
 On-calls and weed spraying and mechanical treatments are among the programs used to maintain access to pipeline control valves (approximately every 10 miles) and rectifier stations and measurement points needed to control corrosion.
-The pipeline typically delivers 3 million cubic feet of helium per day to the private helium industry refiners on the pipeline.
+The pipeline historically delivered 3 million cubic feet of helium per day to the private helium industry refiners on the pipeline.
 Auxiliary facilities include the Satanta Maintenance Station in Satanta, Kansas, utility systems for fuel, gas, electric power, and plant and domestic water and sewage gathering and disposal.
-The Team includes technical skilled and semi-skilled heavy equipment operators and craftsmen.
+The Team includes technical skilled and semi-skilled craftsmen and heavy equipment operators.

 The Crude Helium Enrichment Unit (CHEU) Team is responsible for the operation and maintenance of the CHEU at the Cliffside Gas Plant, with its related compressors, pumps, cryogenic equipment, gas drying units, heaters, digital control systems, and other auxiliary equipment.
 The CHEU is owned by the Cliffside Refiners Limited Partnership, but operated by the BLM.
 The Cliffside Gas Plant utilizes a unique industrial process, enriching helium from natural gas, using pressures to 1550 pounds per square inch and temperatures to 300 degrees below zero F. The plant processes up to 40 million cubic feet of gas per day, using approximately 4,000 horsepower and 3,000 electric engine driven high-pressure gas compressors, chemical treating equipment for conditioning gas for processing, and auxiliary and related equipment.
 Auxiliary facilities include utility systems for fuel, gas, electric power, and plant and domestic water and sewage gathering and disposal.
 The CHEU Team also maintains field well head compressors on the 12,000 acre Bush Dome storage reservoir and insures gas from 23 wells is blended to correct feed composition for the CHEU.